-Cash and cash equivalents are basic financial instruments and include cash deposits held with banks.
+Cash at bank are basic financial instruments and include cash deposits held with banks.

 Financial instruments

 The Company has elected to apply the provisions of Section 11 'Basic Financial Instruments' of GFRS 102 to all of its financial instruments.

 Financial instruments are recognised when the Company becomes party to the contractual provisions of the instrument.